Table of contents

 1. Download the required CA certificates and Trend Micro public keys for Secure Boot.

-2. If you do not have a platform key, see the Google Cloud Platform documentation to generate a Secure Boot platform key.
+2. If you do not have a platform key, consult the Google Cloud Platform documentation to generate a Secure Boot platform key.

 Only replace the platform key if you can access the firmware of all devices that are loaded during boot (for example, the GPU).
 If you cannot update the firmware's signing chain to use your new platform key, then Secure Boot could make the instance permanently unable to boot.

-3. Create customized virtual machine images with the CA certificates and Trend Micro public keys that will be used by Secure Boot.
+3. Create customized virtual machine images with the CA certificates and Trend Micro public keys to be used by Secure Boot.

 gcloud compute images create [IMAGE_NAME] \